SebastBake/interpol/README.md

 # interpol
-A C library for interpolating data.
+A C program to interpolate data.

 Using the lagrange method will produce a polynomial of order n-1 through each of the n points provided.